JoergFiedler/freebsd-build-server/README.md

 ##### s3_bucket_name
 The bucket to use to store the packages and build options.
 Default: `''`.
-If no bucket is specified, no S3 related configuration will be performed.

 ##### s3_upload_path
 The path within the S3 bucket where to put `packages` and `build-options` folder.
 Default: `'/public/FreeBSD'`.